-ECP provides an integrated monitoring and alert system that sends notifications about anomalies or malfunctions through email and WebHook.
+ECP provides an integrated monitoring and alert system that sends notifications about exceptions or malfunctions through email and WebHook.
 This system allows for the customization of notification scope and silence duration settings.
-Currently, ECP does not support customizing alarm rules.

-Log in to ECP as either the admins or general user, you can check the number of unresolved alarms on the alarm icon in the top menu.
-Click on the icon or Alarm on the left navigation menu, you will be directed to the Alarm page, where you can view the details such as alarm name, message, associated node, alarm level, and time of alarm generation.
+Log in to ECP as either the admin or general user, you can check the number of unresolved alarms from the alarm icon in the top menu.
+Clicking on the icon or Alarm on the left navigation menu, you will be directed to the Alarm page, where you can view the details such as alarm type, message, associated node, alarm level, and time of alarm generation time.

 Active and History Alarms